 Course Description: Seminar topics should grow out of the faculty members’ interests, but should be conceived and defined broadly enough to appeal to the novice student.
 Courses should be described in sufficient detail so that the first-year student will have enough information on which to base a choice of seminar.
 Where appropriate, the description of the seminar should make connections with contemporary issues, problems, concerns, and questions.
 The descriptions should include an account of the materials to be read or otherwise used in the class and a characterization of the teaching/learning formats and techniques likely to be used.
 Whenever possible, the seminars should engage students through such elements as case-studies, field work, original research, group projects, performances, and simulations.
 Modest budgets will be made available to support costs associated with special or unconventional course elements, (for example, bus-trips, guest participants, production materials, etc).

-All first-year students (freshmen and new students with advanced standing) may enroll in a first-year seminar in either their first or second semester at UMBC.
-Seminars will carry three academic credits, will be conventionally graded (no p/f), and will be scheduled according to instructor preference modified by the needs of the program, available space and careful consideration of potential conflicts.
+All first-year students (freshmen and transfer students) may enroll in a first-year seminar in either their first or second semester at UMBC.
+Seminars will carry three academic credits, will be conventionally graded (no p/f), and will be scheduled according to instructor preference modified by the needs of the program, available space, and careful consideration of potential conflicts.
 (The seminars will be University courses, and can carry GEP credit if recommended by the instructor and the FYS Program Faculty Review Committee, and approved by the Undergraduate Council.)

 Submission: Course proposals should be submitted to the Office of Undergraduate Education.
 The FYS Program Faculty Review Committee will select courses for the program from the proposals submitted, recommending changes where appropriate, and determining feasibility and funding requirements in consultation with the instructor and the department.

-Faculty: Tenure and tenure track faculty, full-time lecturers, and full-time staff with affiliate faculty status are eligible to participate in the program.
-Faculty teaching in the program will be supported by the Faculty Development Center and will be asked to attend at least one pre-seminar workshop and one or more informal luncheon meetings for instructors in the program.
+Faculty: Tenure and tenure-track faculty, full-time lecturers, and full-time staff with affiliate faculty status are eligible to teach in the program.
+FYS faculty teaching will be supported by the Faculty Development Center and will be asked to attend at least one pre-seminar workshop and one or more informal luncheon meetings for instructors in the program.
 The Faculty Development Center will be available for consultation as needed.